Akomal/Citi-Bike-ETL-Workflow/README.md

-#  Citi Bike Analytics Project
+#  Citi Bike ETL Workflow for Analytics-Ready Data

-This project leverages Citi Bike’s open API data to drive insights to support business decisions for station placement and service planning.
+This project builds an ETL pipeline that consumes Citi Bike’s open API data and stores it in a well-structured gold-level table.
+The cleaned and unified data is designed to support future analytics and decision-making processes, such as:

-This project answers following questions:
-- Identify stations frequently full or empty, highlighting redistribution needs.
+- Identifying stations that are frequently full or empty.
-- Improve bike availability through smarter resource allocation.
-- Determine which stations have the highest and lowest usage.
+- Improving resource allocation for bike availability.
+- Analyzing station-level usage patterns.

 ---